TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 ```
 8) nextflow will copy all relevant output into the directories we set in step 1.

-BAM - contains the bam files and teh recalibration statistics
+BAM - contains the bam files and the recalibration statistics

 Chr_GenomicsDB - contains the genomic databases